ivangfr/okta-springboot-react/README.md

 ### Delete Person

-- In `Okta Admin Dashboard` main menu on the left, click `Directory` menu and then `People` sub-menu
+- In the `Okta Admin Dashboard` main menu on the left, click `Directory` menu and then `People` sub-menu
 - Click `Mario Bros` in the People list
 - In `Mario Bros` profile, click `More Actions` multi-button and then `Deactivate`
-- Confirm deactivation by clicking on `Deactivate` button
+- Confirm deactivation by clicking `Deactivate` button
-- To finish, still in `Mario Bros` profile, click `Delete` button
+- Still in `Mario Bros` profile, click `Delete` button
-- Confirm deletion by clicking on `Delete` button
+- Confirm deletion by clicking `Delete` button
 - Click `Luigi Bros` in the People list
 - In `Luigi Bros` profile, click `More Actions` multi-button and then `Deactivate`
-- Confirm deactivation by clicking on `Deactivate` button
+- Confirm deactivation by clicking `Deactivate` button
-- To finish, still in `Luigi Bros` profile, click `Delete` button
+- Still in `Luigi Bros` profile, click `Delete` button
-- Confirm deletion by clicking on `Delete` button
+- Confirm deletion by clicking `Delete` button

 ### Delete Groups

-- In `Okta Admin Dashboard` main menu on the left, click `Directory` menu and then `Groups` sub-menu
+- In the `Okta Admin Dashboard` main menu on the left, click `Directory` menu and then `Groups` sub-menu
+- Select `JOBS_CUSTOMER`
+- In `JOBS_CUSTOMER` profile, click `Delete Group` button
+- Confirm deletion by clicking `Delete Group` button
 - Select `JOBS_STAFF`
 - In `JOBS_STAFF` profile, click `Delete Group` button
-- Confirm deletion by clicking on `Delete Group` button
-- Select `JOBS_CUSTOMER`
-- In `JOBS_CUSTOMER` profile, click `Delete Group` button
-- Confirm deletion by clicking on `Delete Group` button
+- Confirm deletion by clicking `Delete Group` button

 ### Delete Application

-- In `Okta Admin Dashboard` main menu on the left, click `Applications` menu and then `Applications` sub-menu
+- In the `Okta Admin Dashboard` main menu on the left, click `Applications` menu and then `Applications` sub-menu
 - In Application list whose status is `ACTIVE`, click `Jobs Portal SPA`'s `gear` icon and then click `Deactivate`
-- Confirm deactivation by clicking on `Deactivate Application` button
+- Confirm deactivation by clicking `Deactivate Application` button
 - In Application list whose status is `INACTIVE`, click `Jobs Portal SPA`'s `gear` icon and then click `Delete`
-- Confirm deletion by clicking on `Delete Application` button
+- Confirm deletion by clicking `Delete Application` button

 ## How to upgrade jobs-ui dependencies to latest version